-So your trip to Colombia has been every bit the adventure you had hoped.
+So your trip to Colombia has been every bit of the adventure you had hoped for.
 You’ve enjoyed the sights and the buzz of Cartagena and Medellin, but you’re ready to switch gears and see a more traditional side of Colombia.
-Look no further than guide to Jardín Colombia (har-DEEN).
+Look no further than the guide to Jardín Colombia (har-DEEN).

 While Jardín, Colombia, is the perfect place to kick back and relax, the town and surrounding area are full of activities and attractions to keep you busy.
 From architectural gems and rustic home-style restaurants to rejuvenating hikes and visits to coffee farms, Jardín has a lot going for it.
 Without further ado, here is our complete guide to what to do in Jardín, Colombia’s best colonial town.

 1. Take in the stunning Basilica Menor

 As you arrive in town, the first building that draws the eye is the Basilica Menor de la Inmaculada Concepción.
 An imposing neo-gothic structure, the church towers over the rest of the town and has an ornate and colorful marble and turquoise tile interior.

 During festivals and religious holidays, the basilica is decorated and illuminated at night and makes the centre of town that much more beautiful.